tatedata/data-analyst-interview/README.md

 # The test submission

 Our preferred response is an annotated Jupyter notebook.
-However, clearly responses using Excel or any other text editor will be accepted, provided both the response to each question and your workings are demonstrated.
+However, clear responses using Excel or any other text editor will be accepted, provided both the response to each question and your workings are demonstrated.

 # Good luck!